opensearch-project/documentation-website/_search-plugins/sql/sql/odbc.md

 3. Accept the agreement, and choose **Next**.

-4. The installer comes bundled with documentation and useful resources files to connect with various BI tools (for example, a `.tdc` file for Tableau).
+4. The installer comes bundled with documentation and useful resource files to connect with various BI tools (for example, a `.tdc` file for Tableau).
 You can choose to keep or remove these resources.
 Choose **Next**.

 5. Choose **Install** and **Finish**.